soyjubilado/AdventOfCode/2024/README.md

 ## Things I learned during AoC 2024

   - Day 5: functools.cmp_to_key(), and using this with a closure.
+  - Day 9: heapify doesn't create a heap object -- the result is still a list, but one that works with heappush and heappop.

 ## Notes On Individual Days